 (1) Procedures in this rule are for applications for WPCF permits for onsite systems.

-(2) Any person may request a new, modified, or renewal WPCF permit by submitting a application on forms provided by the department with the specified number of copies of all required exhibits.
+(2) Any person may request a new, modified, or renewal WPCF permit by submitting a application on forms provided by DEQ with the specified number of copies of all required exhibits.
 The name of the applicant and permittee must be the legal name of the owner of the facilities served by the system or the lessee responsible for the operation and maintenance.
 Applications must be submitted at least 60 days before a permit is needed.
 Required exhibits include but are not limited to the following:

 (a) A land use compatibility statement from the local land use planning agency indicating that the site is approved for the activity for which the applicant is applying.
 If the activity is approved only upon conditions in a conditional use permit, a copy of the conditional use permit must be provided;